GLOBUS

-GLOBUS is a radar system in Vardø, on the island of Vårberget in Norway.
+GLOBUS is a radar system in the town of Vardø in Vardø Municipality, Finnmark county, Norway.
 It is operated by the Norwegian Intelligence Service (NIS) and its official uses are primarily space observation and Arctic airspace monitoring for Norway's national interest, though the site's close proximity to known Russian naval bases as well as U.S. involvement in construction and funding have fueled suspicions that it also serves as part of an American missile defense system.

 History

 Cold War and Globus I

-Norway and the United States, both founding members of the newly-formed NATO, began cooperation on the GLOBUS project began during the Cold War era of the 1950s.
+Norway and the United States, both founding members of the newly-formed NATO, began cooperation on the GLOBUS project during the Cold War era of the 1950s.
 By 1988, the Globus I radar array was built and operational in the town of Vardø, just 50 km from the border between Norway and the Soviet Union and within visible range of the Kola Peninsula, which is known to contain high-security Russian naval bases.
 This came within the same year that the U.S. condemned the deployment of a large Soviet radar array near Krasnoyarsk, claiming that this violated the 1972 Anti-Ballistic Missile Treaty.

 Globus II

-Originally known as HAVE STARE and designated AN/FPS-129 by the U.S. military, the Globus II radar was built by the Raytheon Company at Vandenberg Air Force Base, California and became operational in 1995.
+Originally known as HAVE STARE, the Globus II radar was built by the Raytheon Company at Vandenberg Air Force Base, California and became operational in 1995.
+It is designated AN/FPS-129 according to the U.S. military's Joint Electronics Type Designation System, as it is the 129th design of an Army-Navy “Fixed, Radar, Search” electronic device.
 Although the cost of the radar is classified, it is believed to have cost more than US$100 million.
 In 1999 Raytheon moved the array to Vardø, Norway in fulfillment of a US$23.5 million contract with the U.S. Defense Department and operations resumed under Norwegian control in 2001.